Published Date: March 29, 2017

 Once these issues can be solved, however, capsules and veins will bring self-healing to a much wider range of materials than ever before.
-Thus, we are already seeing commercialization of self-healing concrete, self-healing composites and self-healing metals. n-tech believes that all three of these areas have considerable revenue generation potential and notes that commercial firms are already actively involved in them.
+Thus, we are already seeing commercialisation of self-healing concrete, self-healing composites and self-healing metals. n-tech believes that all three of these areas have considerable revenue generation potential and notes that commercial firms are already actively involved in them.

 Towards the outer ranges of our forecasts we think an entirely new type of self-healing product class is likely to emerge—self-healing electronics.
 We think that this type of product will find a ready opportunity in several different markets and will lead to a new generation of spin off firms.